quxiaojian/OGA/README.md

 chmod a+rwx OGA.pl
 ```

-You can test OGA.pl by type ~/PATH/TO/OGA.pl, which will show the usage information.<br />
+You can test OGA.pl by type OGA.pl, which will show the usage information.<br />
 ```
 Usage:
         OGA.pl -i -t -c -m -p -k -w -s [-r -q]